tsoj/NeuLib/README.md

 A Nim library for small, fully connected neural networks with support for sparse inputs.

+### Prerequisites

+- You need to install [NimBLAS](https://github.com/SciNim/nimblas) (e.g. using Nimble: `nimble install nimblas`)
+- Install a [BLAS](https://de.wikipedia.org/wiki/Basic_Linear_Algebra_Subprograms) library such as OpenBLAS (I suggest not using a multihread BLAS implementation)
+- When compiling your nim program, you may need to specify the BLAS library you want to use by adding `-d:blas=your_BLAS_library`.
+When, for example, you want to link `libopenblas.so.3` on Linux, you should pass to Nim the option `-d:blas=openblas`

 ### Create a model
 ```nim
 var model = newNetwork(